 While all three digital twin types differ in their scope and the type of outcomes they produce, they all perform two vital roles for business: They increase situation awareness via analysis of IoT data, events, and interactions.
 They also leverage that insight to make better business decisions by triggering appropriate responses within core enterprise applications.

-The Emergence of DTO – your digital lens into your Operation
+The Emergence of DTO – A Digital Lens Into Your Operation

 To drive digital transformation, you need to have the visibility to steer and align with changes that are affecting your transformation, this includes people, processes, regulations, compliance, technology and data.
 Additionally, you need to translate the desired business outcomes such as cost optimization, compliance and customer experience into your operations to measure and monitor progress.